-It's take much more time to build up a multilib distribution.
-Normaly all the libraries needs to be compiled in 64 and 32 bits.
+It takes much more time to build up a multilib distribution.
+Normally all the libraries need to be compiled in both 64 and 32 bit.

 The installer doesn't allow me to specify a separate /home partition

 This question has been asked many times.
-I will try to answer it as far as possible.
+I will try to answer it as clearly as possible.

 Modern users often have a lot of data on their computers.
 The size of the home folder can quickly become very large.
 MP3 files, photos and videos are big files.